Spectyte5/Engineer_Thesis/README.md

 # Engineer_Thesis
-The aim of this work was to design, implement in C++ language, prepare documentation and test a library for numerical calculations related to basic spacecraft motion issues.
-The influence of gravity and vehicle propulsion will be taken into account.
-The operation was illustrated and tested on examples of typical problems of orbital mechanics, such as transfer between orbits.
+The aim of this work was to design, implement in C++, prepare documentation and test a library for numerical calculations related to basic spacecraft motion issues.
+The influence of gravity and vehicle propulsion was taken into account and the operation was illustrated and tested on examples of typical problems of orbital mechanics.

 # Instructions
 - All information can be found in the documentation: